 I get it.
-As a mother of five (two boys and three girls, all either in college or recently graduated from college), I can relate to how you may be feeling.
+As a mother of five (two boys and three girls, all now out of college), I can relate to how you may be feeling.

 You want your child, who is not really a child any more, to love what they do – and to be successful, happy, independent, and motivated in school and at work.

-You want a future for them where they are able to support themselves, live responsibly, and find a career path that is rewarding – where they are deeply satisfied by the work they’re doing.
+You want a future for them where they are able to support themselves, live the life they want, and really love their work and find it rewarding – where they are deeply satisfied by the work they’re doing.

 I can help!
 I specialize in partnering with students and young adults to set them up for success.
 So they can be happy and successful in college and can successfully make the transition to a career they will love and thrive in.